SinaC/DeepDiff/README.md

 # Breaking changes

+### 1.12.0

+- Hashtable and PrecompiledComparer are now mandatory

 ### 1.11.1

 - By default, DeepDiff will now check for duplicate keys in entities and nested entities.
 You can disable this behavior using SetCheckDuplicateKeys(false) in MergeSingle, MergeMany, CompareSingle and CompareMany configuration